apurva-shrivastava/Zomato-Restaurant-Clustering-and-Sentiment-Analysis/README.md

 - Identification of restaurant clusters with similar attributes, helping customers discover restaurants that match their preferences.
 - Discovering popular cuisines and their association with specific locations, assisting travelers and locals in finding diverse culinary experiences.
-- Understanding the sentiment towards various restaurants based on customer reviews, guiding restaurant owners in improving customer experiences and addressing any concerns.
+- Understanding the sentiment towards various restaurants based on customer reviews, guiding restaurant owners in improving customer experiences, and addressing any concerns.

 These findings can be utilized by customers to explore restaurants that match their preferences and by restaurant owners to understand customer sentiments and make data-driven decisions to improve their services.